Claim: Letter to the editor advocates moving a "Deer Crossing" sign to a road with less traffic.

-In a June 2012 follow-up article about the letter, its author declined to confirm whether he had meant it to be taken seriously or humorously (although the tenor of his response indicated the latter):
+In a June 2012 follow-up article about the letter, its author declined to explictly confirm whether he had meant it to be taken seriously or humorously, but the tenor of his response clearly indicated the latter:

 Abbott, 47, said he'd written the letter expecting it might elicit a few raised eyebrows from local readers perusing the paper as they munched their breakfast cereal.

 "Really all I wanted was to get a little rise out of people," Abbott said.

 He wouldn't say whether he intended it to be humorous.
 "That would spoil the mood," Abbot said.

 All the attention has been a little unsettling for Abbott, a worker at a local oil refinery.

 "I get letters, and phone calls in the middle of the night," he said.